 Research & Practice

-Faculty practice and research use a health equity framework with a focus on social justice.
-Center members with scholarly and nursing practice interests aligned with the Center Mission and Vision serve as core faculty.
+Faculty practice and research using a health equity framework with a focus on social justice.
+Center members with scholarly and nursing practice interests aligned with the Center’s mission and goals serve as core faculty.

 Faculty programs of research reside in three domains: Safety from Violence and Harm; Equity, Empowerment, and Advocacy; and Health Promotion and Disease Prevention.
 Faculty work to promote the health and well-being of women and girls, recognizing that as the health of women goes, so goes the health of the world.

 Wendy Grube, PhD, CRNP, has been appointed the interim Director of the Center for Global Women’s Health.
 She has a long-standing commitment to global women’s health as demonstrated through her leadership in women’s health research, teaching, and practice.

 The study, “25-Hydroxyvitamin D and glycemic control: A cross-sectional study of children and adolescents with type 1 diabetes,” included about 200 children and adolescents from the Diabetes Center for Children at the Children’s Hospital of Philadelphia.

 “I am very excited to unite with peers from around the United States and Mexico who are just as passionate in their respective fields as I am,” Natalie stated prior to attending the event.